mltbnz/bumpy/README.md

 # bumpy

-This project is a port a Arduino project to track how bumpy your bikelane is.
+This project is a port of an Arduino project to track how bumpy your bikelane is and show it in a map.